-Asian shares lower after Wall Street falls over oil concerns
+Global shares dip after Wall Street falls over oil concerns

-TOKYO (AP) — Asian shares were mostly lower Wednesday, after the steepest drop in oil prices in more than three years put investors in a selling mood on Wall Street.
+TOKYO (AP) — Global shares were mostly lower Wednesday, after the steepest drop in oil prices in more than three years put investors in a selling mood on Wall Street.

 TRADE WORRIES: Fears about global growth continue amid trade tensions between the U.S. and China.
 Traders drew encouragement from a report out of China saying that country’s top economic adviser might visit Washington ahead of a planned meeting between Chinese President Xi Jinping and U.S. President Donald Trump at this month’s Group of 20 gathering in Argentina.
 The U.S. and China have raised tariffs on billions of dollars of each other’s goods.